rileyjshaw/boom/README.md

 ## Usage
 Click the bomb icon.
 The fuse should light.
 At this point, you can:

- - Hold **d** and click elements to delete them.
+- Click elements to delete them.
- - Hold **b** and click text elements to make them more readable.
+- Hold **shift** and click text elements to make them more readable.

-Hitting **escape** or clicking the bomb icon again defuses the extension.
+Hitting **escape** or clicking the bomb icon again defuses the extension. :bomb:

-The keybindings are unnecessary, really.
-I'll get rid of them if I ever put this on the Chrome store :bomb:

 ## Licenses
 ### Logo